zooniverse/aggregation-for-caesar/Contributing.md

 4. Build the docs with the `make_docs.sh` bash script

 ### 4. Make sure everything still works
-1. run `nosetests` and ensure all tests still pass
+1. run `nosetests` and ensure all tests still pass (coverage is automatically reported)
-2. (optional) run `nosetests --with-coverage --cover-erase --cover-html --cover-package=panoptes_aggregation` to check test coverage
+2. (optional) `nosetests --cover-html` to compile an html page for checking what parts of the code are not covered